 You can do this by appending a query parameter (?nowprocket) to the end of an individual URL on your site.
-This will render the page without any cache optimization features, just a plain WordPress page.
+This will render the page without any cache optimization features, just a simple WordPress page.

 This will help you to know if there is any significant improvement in loading speed and website performance after deploying WP Rocket on your website.

-#2.
-W3 Total Cache
+2. W3 Total Cache

 Though configuring the W3 Total cache can be a bit confusing for beginners.
 It includes most of the features you’ll expect from a free WordPress caching plugin.

-If you upgrade to W3 Total cache pro, you’ll get more cache and performance features for your money.
+If you upgrade to W3 Total cache pro, you’ll get cache and performance features for your money.